-Further Changes Other reasonably practicable options Efficiency and effectiveness (including costs and benefits and risks of acting or not acting) Reasons for deciding on the provisions (GIZ-R2(5), Appendix 9.6.3, Part C - Maps and Plans). intention of the rule and will ensure the landscape buffers are established as early as possible to maximise growth.
-Provision for fast-growing exotic trees will assist in achieving effective buffering as quickly as possible.
+Further Changes Other reasonably practicable options Efficiency and effectiveness (including costs and benefits and risks of acting or not acting) Reasons for deciding on the provisions (Appendix 9.6.3, Part C - Maps and Plans). intention of the rule and will ensure the landscape buffers are established as early as possible to maximise growth.
+Provision for fast-growing exotic trees, as well as native trees, will assist in achieving effective buffering as quickly as possible.
+The proposed landscape design is supported by the Applicant's landscape architect as the best option for the landscape buffer.
 Economic The amended provisions, including the inclusion of cross sections in the ADAP, achieve an appropriate level of certainty for future resource consent applicants and neighbours.
-Social The landscape buffers will assist in managing effects at the interface between the GIZ and the Rural Zone.
-Cultural The rule continues to refer to preference for native species, while recognising some fast-growing exotic trees may also be appropriate for buffering. several benefits and minimal costs.
+Showing one landscape outcome on the cross sections, rather than two, provides better clarity in the plan provisions and will improve plan administration.
+The proposed landscape design will have lower maintenance costs relative to the other option that was also previously considered.
+Social The rule continues to refer to preference for native species, while recognising some fast-growing exotic trees may also be appropriate for buffering.
+Due to the use of native species and potential for its use by native fauna, the proposed landscape design better achieves the recommendations in the Cultural Values Assessment than the other option that was also previously considered. several benefits and minimal costs.

-Further Changes Other reasonably practicable options Efficiency and effectiveness (including costs and benefits and risks of acting or not acting) Reasons for deciding on the provisions 6.
-Amend the ADAP by removing the 'Potential Future Vehicle Connection to SH26' and the 'Access to Stormwater Management Reserve and Potential Future Retain the notified provisions.
-Costs Environmental No environmental costs have been identified.
-Economic There are economic costs associated with the land required for the landscape buffer, however, those costs are no different due to the proposed changes.
-Social There are no identifiable social costs.
-Cultural The Cultural Values Assessment expresses preference for use of native species.
-That preference continues to be reflected in the rule, although the cross sections and rule also anticipate fast-growing exotic trees to achieve appropriate buffering.
+Further Changes Other reasonably practicable options Efficiency and effectiveness (including costs and benefits and risks of acting or not acting) Reasons for deciding on the provisions Costs Environmental • No environmental costs have been identified.
+Economic • There are economic costs associated with the land required for the landscape buffer, however, those costs are no different due to the proposed changes.
+Social • There are no identifiable social costs.
+Cultural • The Cultural Values Assessment expresses preference for use of native species.
+That preference continues to be reflected in the rule, although the cross sections and rule also anticipate some fast-growing exotic trees to achieve appropriate buffering.
 Risks of Acting or Not Acting There is no risk of acting.
 The cross sections have been prepared by a landscape architect so the information is not uncertain or insufficient.
+Amend the ADAP by removing the 'Potential Future Vehicle Connection to SH26' and the 'Access to Stormwater Management Reserve and Potential Future Road' (Part C - Maps and Plans).
+Delete associated building envelope standards (Rule 3.2.1).
+Retain the notified provisions.
 Benefits Environmental The submission by Waka Kotahi states a strong preference for all access to be via Avenue Road North and raises concerns that the potential future road connection to SH26 would have adverse effects on the state highway.
 There are environmental benefits for neighbours, one of whom has raised concerns about adverse effects (such as traffic noise) from a future connection to SH26.
-Economic There is no basis for retaining the potential future road connection to SH26 given Waka Kotahi's view that it would have adverse effects on the state highway and their strong preference for access via Avenue Road North.
-Deleting the potential future road connection to SH26 Road' (Part C - Maps and Plans).
-Delete associated building envelope standards (Rule 3.2.1).
-There is an economic benefit of removing the potential future road and associated building envelope standards from the ADAP as it will remove a constraint that would have existed over the land that it was shown over.
+Economic There is an economic benefit of removing the potential future road and associated building envelope standards from the ADAP as it will remove a constraint that would have existed over the land that it was shown over.
 There are cost savings if access to the ADAP is from a single location (i.e. the existing intersection on Avenue Road North).
-A connection is also consistent with MPDC's latest position (advised to the Applicant via email) and would addresses concerns raised by a
+A There is no basis for retaining the potential future road connection to SH26 given Waka Kotahi's view that it would have adverse effects on the state highway and their strong preference for access via Avenue Road North.
+Deleting the potential future road connection to SH26 connection is also consistent with MPDC's latest position (advised to the Applicant via email) and would addresses concerns raised by a